Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 At the meet and greet I got to introduce Juan to Michelle and Nina from CyberLite, one of my favourite international cyber education organizations.
 We did an around the world webinar with them for Safer Internet Day in February, but it’s always nice to see people in 3d rather than on a screen, and introductions like this are what GFCE is all about.

-A good example of this networking was running into Christina from Global Affairs Canada.
+Another good example of this networking was running into Christina from Global Affairs Canada.
 From our talks I’ve come to understand the complexities and difficulties of international cyber policy.
 I’m also particularly aware of how important it is to shed better light on the work our federal government does internationally.
 Some of this needs to be kept on the down low for security reasons, but much of it (and especially on the diplomacy side) needs more media coverage so Canadians better understand the work that their representatives are doing on their behalf.
 Being purely insular and defensive doesn’t work in sport and it won’t work in cybersecurity either.
-If we can help other countries develop better cyber capacities, we all win, and that starts by developing trust..
+If we can help other countries develop better cyber capacities, we all win, and that starts by doing the hard work and developing trust.

 Day 2